 Custom Built Car Registration in Rhode IslandPage Overview

 The folks at Rhode Island's Division of Motor Vehicles (DMV) define a custom-built car as:

-- Any vehicle that has been modified from the manufacturer's original configuration
+- Any vehicle that has been modified from the manufacturer's original configuration.

-- Any vehicle that has been fashioned together from non-original materials
+- Any vehicle that has been fashioned together from non-original materials.

 If your vehicle falls into the custom-built category, you must register it as such if its use will be restricted to occasional exhibitions, club gatherings, and parades.
 You will not be allowed to register it as custom-built if you plan on using it for everyday travel.

-- You must provide detailed evidence that authenticates every part used to construct your vehicle.
-This must be submitted to the Enforcement Section located in the DMV's Cranston location.
+- Show detailed evidence (e.g., receipts) that authenticates every single part you used to construct your custom vehicle.
+All of this documentation must be submitted to the Division of Motor Vehicles located in the DMV's Cranston location.

-- You must pay the $51.50 title fee.
+- Submit payment for the $51.50 title fee.